 For weak language learners and readers, graphic novels' concise text paired with detailed images help readers decode and comprehend the text.
-Reading is less daunting (with less text to decode), with concise verbiage that highlights effective language usage and vocabulary, and the images invite and engage readers.
+Reading is less daunting (with less text to decode) and concise verbiage highlights effective language usage and vocabulary while the images invite and engage readers.